plusalso/foxtel_self_service/readme.md

 - Cognito to be added later

+# Installation

+- `npm install` both the frontend package, and the backend package.

 # Running

 - Set up your AWS credentials under the name "foxtel_self_service"

+# Infra

+- Hosted on cloudflare pages.
+- API on lambda
+- Assets synced to s3.

+# Deploying

+- Since this is PoC we don't have different environments.
+- To deploy the frontend, push your changes to main.
+This will trigger CF pages to deploy to https://foxtel-self-service.pages.dev/
+- To deploy the backend, `npm run deploy:dev`

 # FAQ: